The Philippine Embassy in Berlin

 Note: The 14-day visa-free entry may be extended by an additional seven days for a maximum 21 days.

-• Holders of Hong Kong British passports; and
+• Holders of Hong Kong British National Overseas (BNO) passports

-• Mainland Chinese for tourism with unexpired Australian, Japanese, Canadian, Schengen or US visa.
+• Mainland Chinese nationals coming for tourism with unexpired Australian, Canadian, Japanese, Schengen or US visa.

-3) Under FSC 122-11, Macau-SAR passport holders may enter the Philippines for an initial 14 days, provided, that they possess a return or onward ticket.
+4) Under FSC 122-11, holders of Hongkong Special Administrative Region (SAR) and Macau-SAR passports may enter the Philippines for an initial fourteen (14) days, provided, that they possess a return or onward ticket.

 CONNECT WITH US